-A truly huge country, China is where supposedly the pandas are the cutest and the walls are the greatest.
-It's also the country where google, facebook, twitter, instagram and youtube are all blocked and inaccessible; no wonder they are thriving so fast.
+A truly huge country, China is where supposedly the pandas are the cutest and the walls the greatest.
+It's also where google, facebook, twitter, instagram and youtube are all blocked and inaccessible; no wonder they are thriving so fast.

 Guangzhou is often overlooked when people are picking a Chinese city to visit, but this is very much the face of modern China.
 If you want to get a feel for where China’s incredible economic growth is going, you can find the answer in the sleek skyscrapers, fast cars and big malls of Guangzhou.